timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 006A-PUBLIC HEALTH SERVICE/SUBCHAPTER XXV-REQUIREMENTS RELATING TO HEALTH INSURANCE COVERAGE/Part A-Individual and Group Market Reforms/Subpart 2-Exclusion of Plans; Enforcement; Preemption.md

 ### §300gg–21.
 Exclusion of certain plans
 #### (a) Limitation on application of provisions relating to group health plans
 * #### (1) In general
-  * The requirements of subparts 1 and 2 shall apply with respect to group health plans only—
+  * The requirements of subparts 1 and 2 and part D shall apply with respect to group health plans only—

     * (A) subject to paragraph (2), in the case of a plan that is a nonfederal governmental plan, and